spencertipping/ni/doc/ni_by_example_3.md

 %x = (foo => 1, bar => 2);
 ```

 Programmers of inoffensive languages may find the above code shocking and abhorrent (as the author of this text once did).
-That this code works, and that all of the variables defined within would properly be referred to (at least, in brief) as `x`, can trigger within a reasonably-skilled but Perl-ignorant programmer, a great deal of cognitive dissonance.
+That this code works, and that all of the variables defined within would properly be referred to (at least, in brief) as `x`, can trigger a great deal of cognitive dissonance within a reasonably-skilled but Perl-ignorant programmer.

 The question here, and its relevance for `ni`, is not whether this language syntax is useful (it is), but how to open our minds and increase our reading skills to take advantage of Perl's unique qualities.

 When a Perl variable is brought into existence, its nature is determined by the sigil that precedes it.

-Perl variables all start with "sigils" (though sometimes these sigils are implicit).
 The explicit use of sigils allows for more variables to be packed into the same linguistic namespace.
 When creating a variable:

-* `$` indicates the variable is a scalar, like a string or a number
+* `my $x` indicates that `$x` is a scalar, for example a string or a number
-* `@` indicates the variable is an array
+* `my @x` indicates that `@x` is an array
-* `%` indicates the variable is a hash
+* `my %x` indicates that `%x` is a hash

 What's even cooler is that, because the syntax for all of these is different, we can use all of these:

 ```
-print $x;
-print $x[3];    //this gets a scalar value from @x print $x{foo};  //this gets a scalar value from %x
+print $x;       //this gets the scalar value of $x print $x[3];    //this gets a scalar value from @x print $x{foo};  //this gets a scalar value from %x
 ```